ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 ## Workspace
 In the project setup section, we created a _src/_ directory at the root of the directory of the project.
 To Greenwood, this is called your workspace, and where are the files for your project need to reside, including the next two key concepts; templates and pages.

-This starts our project with this structure:
+This gives our project the following structure:
 ```render bash
 .
 ├── package-lock.json